 It’s Jane who brings Blanche all of her meals, and cashes the checks from Blanche’s investments, which the two women live on.
 Jane also answers the phone calls, steals and reads Blanche’s mail, drinks like a fish, wears crazy Victorian-era little girl outfits, and cakes on the make-up.

 If the description above didn’t tip you off, I’ll tell you straight out:

 Jane Hudson has lost her mind.

 In her head, she’s still Baby Jane Hudson, the world’s darling child entertainer.
-And when Jane finds out that Blanche plans to sell the house and put her (Jane) in a home, Jane goes from merely treating her sister like a dog to actively trying to kill her.
+When Jane discovers that Blanche plans to sell the house and put her (Jane) in a home, Jane goes from merely treating her sister like a dog to actively trying to kill her.

 Jane's Demented Plan

 Jane first tries to kill Blanche by starving her.
 Jane begins serving Blanche inedible dinners that she knows Blanche won’t eat, including a dead rat from the cellar, and Blanche’s dead pet parakeet.